Herbert Wertheim: Other charitable activities

 Wertheim has served as a member of the University of Miami Citizens Board, Dade County Zoological Society, American Heart Association, Lighthouse for the Blind and the Boy Scouts of America.
 He was a founder of the Friends of Vail and the Vail Valley Citizen of the Year awards.
 He has also been a board member of the Vail Valley Foundation.
 He served on the board of the International SeaKeepers Society, an organization of yacht owners that collect scientific data using their boats and crew and then broadcast the data by satellite to universities and governments around the world.

 He has served as chairman of the Dr. Herbert and Nicole Wertheim Family Foundation since 1977.
 It has supported hundreds of local and international educational, cultural, sporting and health care organizations around the world with millions of dollars in financial aid and grants.
 In 1987 the Foundation was the founding benefactor of the Koala and Asian River Otter projects at Miami MetroZoo.
 It funded the building of the public radio station in Vail, Colorado and educational TV repeaters in the Vail Valley.
 The Wertheim Foundation was the first to fund a five-year PBS contract for National Geographic and ten other science and cultural programs for WPBT Miami Public Television.

 Awards and recognition

 In April 2011, Wertheim was inducted into the Horatio Alger Association in recognition of his personal and professional successes despite his humble and challenging beginnings.

 The La Jolla Institute for Allergy and Immunology elected Wertheim to serve as a director and research advisor in July 2013.

+Personal life

+Wertheim and his wife Nicole divorced in October 2024.
+They had been married 55 years.

+Wertheim has two children, Erica Wertheim Zohar and Vanessa Wertheim.